So what is the proper Father’s Day punctuation? Is it Father’s Day or Fathers Day? Or is it like April Fools’ Day and punctuated Fathers’ Day?

 Father’s Day actually has a history that is interestingly relevant to the discussion of how to properly punctuate the holiday.

 The credit for the modern holiday of Father’s Day generally goes to Sonora Dodd.
-Dodd was one of six children who were raised in a single-parent household by Civil War veteran William Jackson Smart.
+Dodd was one of six children raised in a single-parent household by Civil War veteran William Jackson Smart.

 Dodd envisioned a holiday similar to Mother’s Day but honoring fathers.
 Mother’s Day was specifically designed to be singular possessive, “for each family to honor its mother, not a plural possessive commemorating all mothers of the world.”
 But Dodd, in her original petition to recognize Father’s Day used “Fathers’ Day” and not the singular possessive that is traditionally used for Mother’s Day.
 The spelling “Father’s Day,” however, was already used in 1913 when the first bill attempting to nationalize the holiday was introduced into Congress, and even though the holiday was not officially recognized until 1972, it still retained the apostrophe after the “s.”